mlagally/wot-profile/README.md

-The [W3C Web of Things Architecture](https://www.w3.org/TR/wot-architecture/) and [Web of Things Thing Description](https://www.w3.org/TR/wot-thing-description/) define a powerful mechanism and a format to describe myriads of very different devices, which may be connected over various protocols.
+The [W3C Web of Things Architecture](https://www.w3.org/TR/wot-architecture/) and [Web of Things Thing Description](https://www.w3.org/TR/wot-thing-description/) define a powerful mechanism and a format to describe a broad spectrum of very different devices, which may be connected over various protocols.
 The format is very flexible and open and puts very few normative requirements on devices that implement it.